Creating art in awe of human beauty

 I also post on Instagram and Mastodon (no login required to access).
 On FL I post content from time to time.

-See my live sketches of events for sketches from Swissbound, Villa Vogelsang and some other future events (not updating frequently though).
+Swissbound, Villa Vogelsang and some other future events (not updating frequently though).

 For more than 10 years I have been regularly attending standard live drawing evenings sketching mostly with (colour) pencils.

-April 2023 was the first time I switched to watercolours for sketching at a shibari jam.
+April 2023 was the first time I used watercolours for sketching at a shibari jam.
 Since then, watercolours have proven to be very suitable for rapid sketches.
 They allow very fine, but also broad strokes and offer a wide range of colours.
 They are also easy to handle in terms of cleanliness and portability (can't have charcoal dust at a party or shibari space...).